-But our actions show that we do not believe that this all powerful God is able to get us the money to fix our roof, so we are coming to you non-Christians to try to get it.
+But our actions show that we do not believe that this all powerful God is able to get us the money we need to fix our roof - so we are coming to you non-Christians to try to get it instead.

-Or the apostle Paul?
-Peter?
+Or the apostle Paulus?
+Petros?
 Anyone from the Bible?